-For almost 20 years Art & Soul has used creative activity and positive community engagement to support individuals with emotional and mental well-being challenges living in South West London.
+For 20 years Art & Soul has used creative activity and positive community engagement to support individuals with emotional and mental well-being challenges living in South West London.
 In June 2017 we became a registered charity (1173268) and welcomed Sir Vince Cable as our patron.

 Art & Soul’s programme includes weekly arts workshops, outreach and taster sessions, pop-up exhibitions and a biennial exhibition of artwork created by both our main group and extended network of members.